rubocode/frontier.nvim/doc/design/tangent.md

 ### BACK TO GOLANG

-_Golang_ certainly is not quite suited for designing abstractions to implement object centered segements such as user interfaces.
+_Golang_ certainly is not quite suited for designing abstractions to implement object centered application categories such as user interfaces.
 The desire to stick to interface based composition and duck typing and flat out rejecting inheritance has ruled out a certain class of practical applications.
 Yet, it has achived the self-hosting milestone.

 > People think focus means saying yes to the thing you’ve got to focus on.